 As part of the Group's credit risk management, the Group uses debtors' aging to assess the impairment for its customers in relation to its operation because these customers consist of a large number of customers with common risk characteristics that are representative of the customers' abilities to pay all amounts due in accordance with the contractual terms.
-Based on the Group's assessment of historical credit loss experience of the existing debtors and all available forward-looking information, including but not limited to the expected economic conditions in the PRC, macroeconomic factors affecting the ability of the customers to settle the debtors and expected subsequent settlements, the Group does not consider that default occurs for those contractual payments that are more than 90 days past due.
-The Group used estimated loss rates ranging from less than 0.1% to 30% (2018: 0% to 30%) for trade receivables not credit-impaired based on aging for classes with different credit risk characteristics and exposures, and the estimated loss rates are estimated based on historical observed default rates over the expected life of the debtors and are adjusted for forward-looking information that is available without undue cost or effort.
+Based on the Group's assessment of historical credit loss experience of the existing debtors and all available forward-looking information and expected subsequent settlements, the Group does not consider that default occurs for those contractual payments that are more than 90 days past due.
+The Group used estimated loss rates ranging from less than 0.1% to 34% (2019: less than 0.1% to 30%) for trade receivables not credit-impaired based on aging for classes with different credit risk characteristics and exposures, and the estimated loss rates are estimated based on historical observed default rates over the expected life of the debtors and are adjusted for forward-looking information, including but not limited to the expected economic conditions in the PRC and macroeconomic factors affecting the ability of the customers to settle the debtors, that is available without undue cost or effort.
 The grouping is regularly reviewed by management to ensure relevant information about specific debtors is updated.

-During the year ended 31 December 2019, the Group provided HK\$16,121,000 (2018: HK\$14,220,000) impairment allowance, net of reversals, for trade receivables based on the provision matrix.
+During the year ended 31 December 2020, the Group provided HK\$33,026,000 (2019: HK\$16,121,000) impairment allowance, net of reversals, for trade receivables based on the provision matrix.

-Financial risk management objectives and policies (Continued) Credit risk and impairment assessment (Continued) Provision matrix - debtors' aging (Continued)
+Financial risk management objectives and policies (Continued) Credit risk and impairment assessment (Continued)

+Provision matrix - debtors' aging (Continued)